Your grief over the absence is the fingerprint of the presence.

 PSALM 13:1

 David does not say God has forgotten him.
 He asks how long.
 One is a verdict; the other is a cry.
-And that cry is in the Bible — which means God considered it important enough to canonize.
-He did not edit out the complaints of His children.
+And that cry is in the Bible — God did not edit out the complaints of His children.
 He preserved them.

-Now consider what YOU are doing.
-You are up late.
-You are not scrolling.
-You are not changing the subject.
-You are grieving a warmth you cannot summon and a Voice you cannot hear and a nearness you cannot feel, and the grief itself is so sharp you are willing to read a devotional in the dark to make sense of it.
+Now look at yourself.
+You are grieving a warmth you cannot summon and a Voice you cannot hear, and the grief is sharp enough to send you searching in the dark.
 That is not the behavior of a corpse.
-That is the behavior of a child who has been held and now, in the dark, cannot tell where the hand went, and is terrified because the hand was the thing.
-The reaching is the proof.
-The aching is the proof.
+It is the behavior of a child who has been held, and who cannot tell where the hand went — and the hand was everything.
 Dead men do not ache for God.
 Living ones do.

 The Sovereignty You Need Right Now

-If your relationship with God depends on your feelings — on your ability to sense Him, to manufacture the right emotional state during prayer — then you are in a terrifying position.
-Because your feelings have failed.
-And if the whole thing rests on you, the darkness means the relationship is broken.
+If your relationship with God rests on your feelings — on your ability to sense Him, to manufacture the right state during prayer — you are in a terrifying position, because your feelings have failed.
+If the whole thing rests on you, the darkness means the relationship is broken.

-But if your relationship rests on God's choice — if He chose you before the foundation of the world, if His decision preceded your birth and your faith and your feelings — then the darkness changes nothing.
-His choice was not made in response to your emotional state.
+But if it rests on God's choice — if He chose you before the foundation of the world, before your birth and your faith and your feelings — then the darkness changes nothing.
+His decision was not made in response to your emotional state.
 It was made in eternity, before you had one.
-Your numbness cannot unchose you.
-Your dryness cannot unchose you.
+Your numbness cannot unchoose you.
 You are not held by the strength of your grip.
 You are held by the strength of His.

 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."